Ecuador: One Month of Birding in One Small

 Day 16: CHOCO LOWLANDS TO CLOUD FOREST: Canande to Tandayapa/Night Tandayapa Bird Lodge

-Day 17: CHOCO CLOUD FOREST TO SOUTHERN ECUADOR: Upper Tandayapa Vally to Quito; fly to Guayaquil, drive to Salinas/Night Salinas
+Day 17: CHOCO CLOUD FOREST TO S. ECUADOR: Upper Tandayapa Vally to Quito; Guayaquil, drive to Salinas/Night

 In terms of area covered, this will be the largest section of the tour with some longer drives required to cover the myriad habitats in this part of Ecuador, which boasts a birdlist of more than 1000 species!
 Arguably though, this section may offer some of the greatest avian rewards, with some truly delectable specialties, like White-tailed Jay, Rainbow Starfrontlet, Elegant Crescentchest, Black-crested Tit-Tyrant, and White-edged Oriole all being possible, along with Jocotoco and Watkins’s Antpittas, and Long-wattled Umbrellabird!
 We will also visit an area of extensive saltpans at Ecuasal, which should boost our list considerably with migrant shorebirds and wetland birds.
 We will also be on the lookout there for Chilean Flamingos, while the nearby desert scrub may get us Peruvian Thick-knee, Short-tailed Woodstar, Parrot-billed Seedeater, and Crimson-breasted Finch too, to round off the tour in some style.